 Kim Kardashian to freeze Facebook, Instagram accounts to protest hate speech

-Sept 15 (Reuters) - Kim Kardashian West on Tuesday decided to freeze her Facebook and Instagram accounts in protest against the spread of hate and misinformation on the social media platforms.
+Sept 15 (Reuters) - Kim Kardashian West on Tuesday decided to freeze her Facebook and Instagram accounts, as she and other celebrities called on the social media platforms to stop the spread of hate and misinformation.

 "Misinformation shared on social media has a serious impact on our elections and undermines our democracy," Kardashian West said in a tweet, as she joined the "Stop Hate for Profit" campaign that has pressured Facebook Inc FB.O to remove hate speech. (https://bit.ly/2Rwh9CO)